hasnainfazili/desi-royale/README.md

-Here's the updated README with the slipper-throwing mechanic and emphasis on capturing the thrill of an angered parent:

----

 # Desi Royale

 **Desi Royale** is a multiplayer survival game rooted in childhood nostalgia, where players relive the thrill, excitement, and fear of trying to finish their chores while evading an angered parent.
 Inspired by *Dead by Daylight* and everyday childhood experiences, this unique game pits two teams—*children* versus *mothers*—against each other in a frantic battle of wits and speed.